Fill in your details below to get regular updates through our newsletter.

 Chien Le's mission is to reverse the damages human beings have caused and protect the wonders of our oceans.
 He founded SASA Marine Animals Rescue Centre, a Vietnam-based NGO working to rescue stranded marine animals and revive damaged coral reefs.
 In the last two years alone, he and his team helped plant 80,000 branches of coral to restore 39,000 square meters of reef in Son Tra Peninsula, Da Nang.
 In doing so they developed a method that helps cover the reef and aid coral colonies to form many times faster than traditional methods.
 Chien's team of volunteer divers meet weekly to remove ghost net and plastic trash from the reef.
 Find out more on their Facebook page.

 "We are locked into immense system change that affects everyone globally – and has been profoundly unjust to most around the world, let alone bad for nature," says David Obura.
 The Kenyan coral scientist wants people to understand how profoundly they must choose other, better pathways of change, and quickly.
 When it comes to coral reefs, he asks, "How can we help them transition into the best possible version of their former selves?"
 David is a Founding Director of CORDIO East Africa, a knowledge organization supporting sustainability of coral reef and marine systems in the Western Indian Ocean.
 His research explores sustainability science using coral reefs as a model, bridging "the boundary between science and action".
 David was awarded Kenya’s national honour, Moran of the Burning Spear in 2021, and the Coral Reef Conservation Award of the International Coral Reef Society in 2022.
+He was recently appointed Chair of IPBES (the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services).
 Follow David on Twitter.

 His website describes him as a coral reef researcher and oceanographer', but Dr Gonzalo Pérez-Rosales's deep dive (literally) into coral reefs encompasses much more than that.
 He is a quantitative coral reef ecologist, oceanographer and TEK diver interested in the depth gradients of marine ecosystems.
 His research aims to link ecological patterns with oceanographic processes.
 Five years ago, a stint with the Chasing Coral documentary film-making team convinced Gonzalo to dedicate his career to the world of Coral Reefs Research and Communication.
 He recently completed a PhD at the CRIOBE lab with his work, part of the DEEPHOPE project working with Under The Pole, diving deep on the reef slopes in French Polynesia.
 He plans to delve even deeper into his topic with a PostDoc at the Woods Hole Oceanographic Institution with the Super Reefs team led by another coral champion, Anne Cohen.